Zee-Babu model in modular $A_4$ symmetry: Model

 where we have approximated them substituting $\tilde m_2<<\tilde m_3$ for NH and $\tilde m_1\sim\tilde m_2$ for IH. $*$'s in IH are abbreviated due to complicated forms because they are not important.
 Thus, we find

 Inserting the experimental value for $s_{23}$, one finds

-From Eq.~(\ref{eq:theory}) and Eq.~(\ref{eq:exp}), one finds that theoretical result would be consistent with the experimental result.
-Hence, we could conclude that allowed region at nearby $\tau=2.3i$ is favored for both the cases.
+From Eq.~(\ref{eq:theory}) and Eq.~(\ref{eq:exp}), one finds that theoretical estimation would overlap with the experimental result.
+Hence, we could conclude that allowed region at nearby $\tau=i\times \infty$ is favored for both the cases.